 Add a serving of fresh fruit or fruit canned in 100 percent juice for dessert.

-Limit saturated fat, trans fat, sodium
+Limit saturated fat, trans fat, sodium and sugar

 Eating too much saturated fat, trans fat and sodium has been linked to heart problems.
 Eat foods with large amounts of these substances in moderation.